Goodman-lab/Diamond_energy/README.md

 Energies of Each Conformation: Energy values associated with each identified conformation.

 Total Number of Accessible Conformations: Count of conformations that have accessible energy levels.

-Low-Energy Conformers 3D File: Conformers with low energies are saved in a .sdf file.

 ...and more.